FEATURED NEWS & EVENTS

 This role demands a visionary leader with executive-level management experience and a hands-on approach to daily operations.
 A deep understanding of Creative Growth's artists and staff is essential, along with sensitivity to the nuances of developmental disabilities and their impacts on individuals, their families, and support systems.

-ON VIEW FROM MAY 9TH - JULY 3RD, 2025
+ON VIEW FROM july 25, 2025 - august 30, 2025

 Creative growth artists featured in historic Los Angeles Public Library Exhibition

-OPENING JUNE 21ST AND ON VIEW THROUGH DECEMBER 7TH, 2025
+ON VIEW THROUGH DECEMBER 7TH, 2025

 Creative Growth is proud to be a participating studio in Looks Like Home to Me: Inside the Progressive Studios, a new exhibition on view at the Los Angeles Public Library’s Getty Gallery from June 21 to December 7, 2025.